Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/Quote-Newspaper.md

 ![vogueprop.png](/extensions/magazine-covers/vogueprop.png)

 Chose your Scene, Source and paste the address you copied into the URL box as shown above.
-Next take this string and paste it to the end of the RUL you just added. `?title=Local streamer says: %quote%&nameText=%quoteuser% wanted for misquoting streamer&issueNum=%quoteId%&img=%targetUserProfileImageUrl%` so that the end of the string looks like this:
+Next take this string and paste it to the end of the RUL you just added. `?title=Local streamer says: %quote%&nameText=%quoteuser% wanted for misquoting streamer&issueNum=Issue No. %quoteId%&img=%targetUserProfileImageUrl%` so that the end of the string looks like this:
-`/index.html?title=Local streamer says: %quote%&nameText=%quoteuser% wanted for misquoting streamer&issueNum=%quoteId%&img=%targetUserProfileImageUrl%`
+`/index.html?title=Local streamer says: %quote%&nameText=%quoteuser% wanted for misquoting streamer&issueNum=Issue No. %quoteId%&img=%targetUserProfileImageUrl%`
 7. Click `OK`
 8. Edit the `Take Screenshot` sub-action by double clicking it Set the ***Scene and Source where your webcam*** is and then clcik the three dots across from `File Path` and navigate to the folder created and extracted the zip.
 Select the `cam-shot.png` file.